TrellixVulnTeam/swahilipython_SCMU/Doc/library/exceptions.rst

    or :func:`eval`, or when reading the initial script or standard input (also interactively).

-   Instances of this class have attributes :attr:`filename`, :attr:`lineno`, :attr:`offset` and :attr:`text` for easier access to the details.  :func:`str` of the exception instance returns only the message.
+   Instances of this kundi have attributes :attr:`filename`, :attr:`lineno`, :attr:`offset` and :attr:`text` for easier access to the details.  :func:`str` of the exception instance returns only the message.

 .. exception:: IndentationError

-   Base class for syntax errors related to incorrect indentation.
-This is a subclass of :exc:`SyntaxError`.
+   Base kundi for syntax errors related to incorrect indentation.
+This is a subkundi of :exc:`SyntaxError`.

 .. exception:: TabError

    Raised when indentation contains an inconsistent use of tabs and spaces.
-   This is a subclass of :exc:`IndentationError`.
+   This is a subkundi of :exc:`IndentationError`.

 .. exception:: SystemError